 The month of June is a warm one on campus.
 We recommend that you dress casually and comfortably for daily activities.
 Remember that, although the outside temperature is often in the 90’s, most buildings are air- conditioned; bring a sweater or sweatshirt if you tend to be cold.
 An umbrella or raincoat would be a good idea in case of rain.

-For our closing ceremony or other events where more formal clothes are appropriate, sport coat, ties, or dresses will be needed.
+For the GSSE prom or other events where more formal clothes are appropriate, sport coat, ties, or dresses will be needed.

 Students enrolled in Chemistry should bring long pants and closed shoes (no sandals) to wear in the lab.

 Bed linens and towels will not be provided.
 Students should bring bed linens, pillows, and towels.
 Beach towels might also be useful for the pool.

-Laundry facilities are located on each floor in Dogwood Hall.
-Laundry facilities at Dogwood Hall are complimentary, but you have to bring your own laundry detergent (no pods, liquid is best).
+Laundry facilities are located on each floor in Geier and Robinson Halls.
+Laundry facilities are complimentary, but you must bring your own laundry detergent (no pods, liquid is best).

 Students should also bring a small amount of general cleaning supplies for their room as their space will not be cleaned during the duration of their stay.

 Coin and ID debit card operated vending machines are located on the lower floors of the residence hall.
 These machines are serviced daily, except Sunday.
 Lost money in vending machines should be reported to the main desk for a refund.

 Bring any of these items you think appropriate.
-Many scientists are also accomplished musicians, and depending on the current COVID-19 restrictions, there may be a talent show.
+Many scientists are also accomplished musicians, and there may be a talent show.
 Similarly, if you have an unusual hobby or ability, you might want to teach others how to clog or juggle.